-His formidable record of 32 goals in 51 caps for his country puts him on course to beat Wayne Rooney’s England record of 53 goals, which the former Manchester United striker achieved in 120 appearances.
+Kane’s place in Gareth Southgate’s starting XI is assured and his formidable record of 34 goals in 53 caps for his country puts him on course to beat Wayne Rooney’s England record of 53 goals, which the former Manchester United striker achieved in 120 appearances.

 Kane will expect to top up his tally in the group stages at Euro 2020 with England 2/5 favourites to win Group D, which also contains Croatia (3/1), Czech Republic (12/1) and Scotland (16/1).

-WC 2018 Golden Boot Winner
+World Cup 2018 Golden Boot Winner

-Romelu Lukaku is Kane’s closest contender in the eyes of the odds as the Belgian forward, who has an impressive 57 goals in 89 appearances for his country – a national record.
+Romelu Lukaku is Kane’s closest contender in the eyes of the odds as the Belgian forward, who has an impressive 59 goals in 91 appearances for his country – a national record.

 We asked former England international Emile Heskey who his money would be on if he was to bet on the top scorer at Euro 2020 and the former striker - who went to four major tournaments with the Three Lions - picked Lukaku, who he believes is underrated in world football.

 “He’s got a phenomenal goalscoring record," Heskey told bookmakers.co.uk earlier this year.
 "I don’t think he gets enough respect for what he’s actually achieved in the game and the goals he’s scored and how he’s scored them.

 “I think people within football do have that respect for him but I’m not sure if those on the outside looking in have quite the same respect.

 “He’s not just a goalscorer – he’s brilliant at holding the ball up and bringing players into the game.
 But I fancy him to be top scorer because of his record.”

 Meanwhile, France and England are joint-favourites (5/1) to win the tournament, according to multiple betting apps, and therefore Kylian Mbappe is third favourite in the top scorer betting at a best price of 10/1 with BetVictor.